 Geena White | DePaul University

-"This Scholarship not only allows me to attend my dream college, but also helps me pursue my long-term dream of becoming a teacher.
+"This Scholarship not only allows me to attend college, but also helps me pursue my long-term dream of becoming a teacher.
 As a teacher, I plan on helping children find different ways to cope with their ADHD."

 Jordan Sanders | Berklee College of Music